Stay Informed

 • A short bio;

-• Course descriptions for two full-term, three-credit, undergraduate-level courses focused on modern Israel that you propose to teach; and
+• Course descriptions for each full-term, three-credit, undergraduate-level courses focused on modern Israel that you propose to teach.

 Meet Visiting Faculty